-Lawn irrigation has become a much more popular addition to new homes, as of late.
+Lawn irrigation has become a much more popular addition to new homes.
 The luxury of not having to worry about the health of your lawn and flower beds is an attractive benefit that many home buyers look for when deciding on a new home.
 Why is that?
-We will take a look at the types of irrigation available, and the specific benefits of having irrigation installed in at your property.
+We will take a look at the types of irrigation available and the specific benefits of having irrigation installed on your property.

-- Pop-up Rotors—Similar to Pop-up Sprayers, these sprinklers put out a solid stream that rotates to cover a larger area rather than constantly spraying the whole area.
-These take more water pressure and gallons per minute, but can cover a much larger area and can better handle wind without wasting water.
+- Pop-up Rotors—Similar to pop-up sprayers, these sprinklers put out a solid stream that rotates to cover a larger area rather than constantly spraying the whole area.
+These take more water pressure and gallons per minute, but they can cover a much larger area and can better handle wind without wasting water.

-- Drip Irrigation—Primarily used for flower beds and gardens, drip irrigation does exactly what it says, it drips.
-So there is no reach and a terminal has to be near every plant that is being watered.
-This type of irrigation does not necessarily need underground pipe so it can be done cheaper, however it is prone to clogging due to calcification and is less likely to last as long.
+- Drip Irrigation—Primarily used for flower beds and gardens, drip irrigation does exactly what it says: It drips.
+So, there is no reach, and a terminal has to be near every plant that is being watered.
+This type of irrigation does not necessarily need underground pipe, so it can be done more cheaply; however, it is prone to clogging due to calcification and is less likely to last as long.

-- Mist Irrigation—Similar to Drip Irrigation, Mist Irrigation can be fairly cheap and low pressure.
-They are set up the same, for the most part, but use different tips that put out a fine mist, rather than dripping down to the roots.
-Again, these are good for flower beds or gardens, but do not reach far enough to water a lawn.
+- Mist Irrigation—Similar to drip irrigation, mist irrigation can be fairly cheap and low pressure.
+They are set up the same, for the most part, but this irrigation system uses different tips that put out a fine mist rather than dripping down to the roots.
+Again, these are good for flower beds or gardens, but they do not reach far enough to water a lawn.

-In most areas of the United States, Popup Irrigation is becoming more popular, especially in new construction.
-Homeowners and buyers are wanting installation of popup sprinklers of various types for the irrigation of both lawn grasses, hedges, and flower beds.
+In most areas of the United States, pop-up irrigation is becoming more popular, especially in new construction.
+Homeowners and buyers are wanting installation of pop-up sprinklers of various types for the irrigation of lawn grasses, hedges, and flower beds.
 Benefits of this type of irrigation over others are:

-- Hidden Sprinkler Heads - Popup Irrigation uses heads that come up out of the ground or shrubs and then goes back.
+- Hidden Sprinkler Heads—Pop-up irrigation uses heads that come up out of the ground or shrubs and then go back.
 This means no water hose laying out in the yard and nothing to trip over.
 All that is seen is your beautiful lawn and flowers.

-- Less Upkeep - Popup Sprinkler systems are less likely to have problems from calcification or breaks than the other types of irrigation such as misters and trip irrigation.
+- Less Upkeep—Pop-up sprinkler systems are less likely to have problems from calcification or breaks than the other types of irrigation, such as misters and drip irrigation.

 - Fully Automatic—These systems come with automatic timers that allow your system to run a set amount of time in the early hours of the morning.
-That means that your system is running without requiring anything from you, and also that it is running at a time that is most efficient.
+That means that your system is running without requiring anything from you, and it is running at a time that is most efficient.

 Why Do You Need A Timer?

-Irrigation timers have been used in residential irrigation for decades, however, they have come a long way.
-When they first came into use, timers were mostly mechanical, not electronic and simply controlled when the irrigation would start and how long each zone would run.
+Irrigation timers have been used in residential irrigation for decades; however, they have come a long way.
+When they first came into use, timers were mostly mechanical, not electronic, and simply controlled when the irrigation would start and how long each zone would run.
 Today, irrigation controllers can offer several different programs, different start times, and more.
-Newer timers have attachments that can stop irrigation if their has been rain, but they can also monitor heat, humidity and more to make sure the correct amount of water is delivered to the yard.
+Newer timers have attachments that can stop irrigation if there has been rain, but they can also monitor heat, humidity, and more to make sure the correct amount of water is delivered to the yard.

 Finally, those who are looking forward to the financial impact of having an irrigation system will want to remember that ease of use and quality of work will be important for potential buyers.
-An easy to use timer, sprayers and popups that look like good handiwork are a must.
+An easy-to-use timer and sprayers and pop-ups that look like good handiwork are a must.
 Buyers will not want to see hoses and spray lines all over or unpainted PVC pipe above ground.
-Make sure whomever installs your system does quality work.
+Make sure that whomever installs your system does quality work.
 You want to be sure you get a fair deal on your installation, but if you simply go for the cheapest contractor, you may end up with areas that need to be reworked prior to the sale of your home.

-To wrap up, although a sprinkler system can be an excellent investment and a time saver, understand that there are plenty of decisions to make prior to installation.
+To wrap up, although a sprinkler system can be an excellent investment and a time-saver, understand that there are plenty of decisions to make prior to installation.
 Find an irrigation contractor that will work with you on designing a system that fits your yard and your budget.
-Beware of contractors that simply make all the decisions for you or tries to force you to use a specific type of irrigation without giving you examples of why you should.
+Beware of contractors that simply make all the decisions for you or try to force you to use a specific type of irrigation without giving you examples of why you should.
 Understand your local laws and building codes.
-If your municipality requires a Backflow Preventer, they probably require a permit to have one put in place.
-They also may require that you have that device tested by a licensed contractor on a yearly basis.
+If your municipality requires a Backflow Preventer, it probably requires a permit to have one put in place.
+It also may require that you have that device tested by a licensed contractor on a yearly basis.